Low-Latency Video Anonymization for Crowd Anomaly Detection: Privacy Versus Performance

 \section{Literature Review}

 Visual AN approaches strive to anonymize image or video data while maintaining relevant utilities for CV applications.
-The approaches can be categorized into different groups based on the characteristics of the target privacy attribute and the AN technique.
-The AN methods may focus on privacy attributes such as the face~\cite{ren2018learning, hukkelaas2019deepprivacy, nousi2020deep, maximov2020ciagan, li2021deepblur, zhai2022a3gan, zhou2020personal}, the full-body~\cite{brkic2017know, chu2023medm, hukkelaas2023deepprivacy2, su2023prime}, or the entire image~\cite{wu2018towards, wu2020privacy, dave2022spact, fioresi2023ted}.
-The approaches may employ conventional algorithms, such as masking, pixelization, and blurring~\cite{angus2022real, raina2023egoblur, zhou2020personal}, or deep learning for inpainting~\cite{brkic2017know, ren2018learning, hukkelaas2019deepprivacy, nousi2020deep, maximov2020ciagan, li2021deepblur, zhai2022a3gan, chu2023medm, hukkelaas2023deepprivacy2}, skeleton extraction~\cite{su2023prime}, and utility aware image-level obfuscation~\cite{wu2018towards, wu2020privacy, dave2022spact, fioresi2023ted}.
+The approaches can be categorized into different groups based on the characteristics of the target privacy attribute and the AN technique~\cite{liu2025privacy}.
+The target privacy attributes are associated with face~\cite{ren2018learning, hukkelaas2019deepprivacy, nousi2020deep, maximov2020ciagan, li2021deepblur, zhai2022a3gan, zhou2020personal}, full-body~\cite{brkic2017know, chu2023medm, hukkelaas2023deepprivacy2, su2023prime}, or entire image~\cite{wu2018towards, wu2020privacy, dave2022spact, fioresi2023ted}.
+The approaches may employ conventional algorithms, such as masking, pixelization, and blurring~\cite{angus2022real, raina2023egoblur, zhou2020personal}, or DL for inpainting~\cite{brkic2017know, ren2018learning, hukkelaas2019deepprivacy, nousi2020deep, maximov2020ciagan, li2021deepblur, zhai2022a3gan, chu2023medm, hukkelaas2023deepprivacy2}, skeleton extraction~\cite{su2023prime}, and utility-aware image-level obfuscation~\cite{wu2018towards, wu2020privacy, dave2022spact, fioresi2023ted, aslam2025balancing}.
 The conventional AN techniques are lightweight and promising for real-time processing and are claimed to be effective in removing privacy-sensitive information.
 However, they may severely alter the original data, resulting in a considerable loss in quality and rendering the generated anonymized suitability for downstream CV tasks~\cite{ren2018learning, wu2018towards, wu2020privacy, su2023prime}.
-They may also suffer from considerable privacy leakage due to mainly non-optimized hyperparameters (see Fig.~\ref{fig:vispr_anony_compare_non_adpative}).
-Machine learning approaches have been proposed to remove privacy-sensitive features while preserving task utility for various CV tasks~\cite{ren2018learning, wu2018towards, wu2020privacy, nousi2020deep, dave2022spact, fioresi2023ted, cai2023disguise}.
-Refs.~\cite{wu2018towards, ren2018learning, wu2020privacy, dave2022spact} focus on action recognition, Refs.~\cite{fioresi2023ted, su2023prime} on VAD, Ref.~\cite{cai2023disguise} on non-private facial characteristics recognition downstream tasks, and Ref.~\cite{lee2024balancing} for object detection model training.
-However, these approaches require fine-tuning the downstream task model during or after the AN model training on the new anonymized footage.
-The face or body inpainting generative models aim to reduce perturbation and preserve realistic image quality so that downstream talks are less impacted, alleviating the need to retrain the task models~\cite{ren2018learning, hukkelaas2019deepprivacy, maximov2020ciagan, li2021deepblur, zhai2022a3gan, chu2023medm, hukkelaas2023deepprivacy2}.
+They can also suffer from considerable privacy leakage due to non-optimized hyperparameters (see Fig.~\ref{fig:vispr_anony_compare_non_adpative}).
+Machine learning approaches have been proposed to remove privacy-sensitive features while preserving task utility for various CV tasks, such as action recognition~\cite{wu2018towards, ren2018learning, wu2020privacy, dave2022spact, aslam2025balancing}, VAD~\cite{fioresi2023ted, su2023prime}, non-private facial characteristics recognition~\cite{cai2023disguise}, and object detection~\cite{lee2024balancing}.
+However, these approaches require fine-tuning of the downstream task model during or after the AN model training on the new anonymized data.
+The face or body inpainting generative models aim to reduce perturbation and preserve realistic image quality so that downstream tasks are less impacted, alleviating the need to retrain the task models~\cite{ren2018learning, hukkelaas2019deepprivacy, maximov2020ciagan, li2021deepblur, zhai2022a3gan, chu2023medm, hukkelaas2023deepprivacy2}.
 Nevertheless, the generative approaches require intensive computation and are often much slower for real-time deployment~\cite{hukkelaas2023deepprivacy2}.
 Zhao et al.~\cite{zhao2025visual} explore various visual AN methods in-depth, discussing recent studies in the field.